tbendixen/freelist-tutorial/README.md

 # freelist-tutorial

+Repository for:
-Repository for: 'Cognitive and cultural models in psychological science: A tutorial on modeling free-list data as a dependent variable in Bayesian regression'
+**Cognitive and cultural models in psychological science: A tutorial on modeling free-list data as a dependent variable in Bayesian regression**

 `freelist_tutorial.pdf`: preprint of main manuscript